This recipe for Red Beans and Rice is great for Meatless Monday or any time that you don’t want to have to fuss over dinner.

 - 3-4 garlic cloves minced

-This recipe would be great for Meatless Monday or any time that you don’t want to have to fuss over dinner.
-Put all of the ingredients in the rice cooker, grab your favorite drink, and kick up your heels.
+This recipe would be great for Meatless Monday or any time you don’t want to fuss over dinner.
+Put all the ingredients in the rice cooker, grab your favorite drink, and kick up your heels.

 Below are screenshots of the nutrition application in action.
 In the first picture, you can see the quantity for each ingredient that it is used to calculate the information.

-In this next picture, you can see how many calories are calculated for each ingredient and the overall nutrition value for the meal.
+In this next picture, you can see how many calories are calculated for each ingredient and the overall nutritional value of the meal.
 The recipe makes a total of 4 servings.
 I cannot tell you how much that comes out to volume-wise.
 I imagine that it could vary slightly, depending on how much the rice swells or cooks.

 What I would recommend would be to visually divide the recipe into fourths.
-If you have a food scale, you can get an accurate measurement by weighing the cooked red beans and rice and then divide the total weight by 4 to get an accurate calories/nutrition count.
+If you have a food scale, you can get an accurate measurement by weighing the cooked red beans and rice and then dividing the total weight by 4 to get an accurate calorie/nutrition count.

 Red Beans and Rice